AstraZeneca/runnable/docs/concepts/dag.md

 Dag or directed acyclic graphs are a way to define your work flows.
 Its a graph representation of the series of tasks you want to perform and the order of it.

-In magnus, a lot of design empahsis was on making sure that a dag once defined should not change for deployment purposes.
+In magnus, a lot of design emphasis was on making sure that a dag once defined should not change for deployment purposes.
 The dag is also version controlled and as part of your code repositories to promote good software engineering practices.
-These design decisions should enable experimentation to happen in *interactive* modes while engineering teams can use their preferred **Continous Integration** tools to operationalize experiments once they are mature without changing code or the dag.
+These design decisions should enable experimentation to happen in *interactive* modes while engineering teams can use their preferred **Continuos Integration** tools to operationalize experiments once they are mature without changing code or the dag.

 We see the dag as a **contract** between the engineering teams and data science teams.
 While the data science teams can focus on **what** should be the part of the pipeline, the engineering teams can focus on the **how** to operationalize it.